 I play the trumpet.
 Also the flugel horn and things like that.
 I do it quite a lot, and people have been paying me to do so since 2006, and a bit before too, though nothing to write home about then to be honest.

 In addition to running and playing about 150 gigs a year with Hackney Colliery Band, as a freelance trumpet player I have played and recorded with lots of people.
 You want examples?
 OK, be like that:

-Kelis, Sam Smith (the singer one, not the excellent value UK pub chain), Paul Epworth (Adele), John Paul Jones (Led Zeppelin), Sophie Ellis Bextor, The Cure, Paloma Faith, Jamie Cullum, Baaba Maal, Roni Size, Jarvis Cocker, Billy Bragg, Charlotte Church, Eliza Doolittle, Eric Idle, Redlight, Jim Bob (Carter USM) and more, quite a few of whom I have also arranged music for.
+Kelis, Sam Smith (the singer one, not the excellent value UK pub chain), Paul Epworth (Adele), John Paul Jones (Led Zeppelin), Sophie Ellis Bextor, The Cure, Paloma Faith, Jamie Cullum, Baaba Maal, Roni Size, Jarvis Cocker, Billy Bragg, Charlotte Church, Azekel, Eliza Doolittle, Eric Idle, Redlight, Jim Bob (Carter USM) and more, quite a few of whom I have also arranged music for.

 I have played in pits for touring and West End shows, though that's not really my thing, and toured for a year with a musical about Elvis.
 I was young, and needed the money.
 And I learned a lot about Elvis.

 If you're interested, I use Monette, Eclipse and Selmer trumpets and a Yamaha flugel horn.
 I also have lots of associated bits and bobs like a herald trumpet and pocket trumpet and cornet which are mainly used in theatre and comedy work as no-one would take me seriously in the music world otherwise.
 OK, it's likely they don't anyway, but still.

 These days I do a lot of work with electronics augmenting my sound.
 This side of things can be heard all over the 2016 Hackney Colliery Band album Sharpener which I co-produced, as well as our 2017 live album, and all of our live shows.
 Check out an example here: